ICCB-Cologne/medicc2/README.md

 ## Known Issues

+**Phasing**
+We do recommend to phase your input data before using MEDICC2.
+MEDICC2's own phasing algorithm is only to be used when looking at single samples and should not be used in the case of multiple samples!
+Here we recommend using Refphase ([Bitbucket](https://bitbucket.org/schwarzlab/refphase/)).
+If phasing is not possible for you, working on major/minor configuration works reasonably well in most cases.
+For very noisy data, where accurate phasing cannot be guaranteed, you can also try to create total copy numbers and run MEDICC2 with the `--total-copy-numbers` flag.

 **Noisy segments**
 Small faulty or noisy segments can have a strong effect on the distances MEDICC2 calculates between samples and therefore the resulting tree.
 This is because MEDICC2 counts all segments equally in order appropriatlely take focal events into account.